maduinkitsune/maduinkitsune/README.md

 Intermediate English level (B1).

-I aim to build an international career in the technology field, contributing to innovative projects that combine my technical expertise, analytical mindset, and passion for multicultural environments. 🌐
+I'am to build an international career in the technology field, contributing to innovative projects that combine my technical expertise, analytical mindset, and passion for multicultural environments. 🌐

 ---